 In the diversity movement for the legal profession, just as in life, actions speak louder than words.
 So even though diversity and inclusion remains a hot topic in the business world, including for lawyers, it’s continually important to spark more – and more innovative – action.
 That’s the goal of a recent report issued by the California Minority Counsel Program – entitled Diversity Action Matters – Innovative Action to Improve Opportunities for Diverse Business Lawyers.

 CMCP’s slogan declares that “Diversity Matters.”
 And through all it does, CMCP proves that diversity action matters.
 For over 25 years, the California Minority Counsel Program has been committed to action to improve diversity in the business law community.
 I was a long time Board member and former co-chair of CMCP.
-I know the organization is committed to providing attorneys of colors with access and opportunity for business and professional development, and supporting law firms, companies and public agencies with their diversity initiatives.
+I know the organization is committed to providing attorneys of colors with access and opportunity for business and professional development, and supporting law firms, companies, and public agencies like these legal staffing agencies and others, with their diversity initiatives.

 And I’ve taken a personal interest in CMCP’s mission.
 For 20 years, I’ve built a career in three of America’s “BigLaw” firms as an immigrant, Vietnamese American, gay lawyer.
 My path to success as a law firm partner has not always been easy and still remains challenging; I’m an outsider in a world still dominated by insiders.
 For younger generations coming up after me, I hope the path will become easier.
 Just like everyone else, diverse lawyers should be empowered to reach their full potential.